-STORMWATER MANAGEMENT (SWM) SITE PLAN - The plan prepared by the applicant or its representative, in accordance with the requirements of Article IV of this chapter, indicating how stormwater runoff will be managed at a particular site in accordance with this chapter, and including all necessary design drawings, calculations, supporting text, and documentation to demonstrate that ordinance requirements have been met, herein referred to as "SWM site plan."
-All references in this chapter to "final" or-"approved" SWM site plans shall incorporate the approved SWM site plan and all subsequent approved revisions thereto.
+Stormwater Management (SWM) Site Plan - The plan prepared by the Applicant or its representative, in accordance with the requirements of Article IV of this Ordinance, indicating how stormwater runoff will be managed at a particular Site in accordance with this Ordinance, and including all necessary design drawings, calculations, supporting text, and documentation to demonstrate that Ordinance requirements have been met, herein referred to as "SWM Site Plan."
+All references in this Ordinance to "final" or "approved" SWM Site Plans shall incorporate the approved SWM Site Plan and all subsequent approved revisions thereto.

-STREAM - A natural watercourse.
+Stream - A natural watercourse.

-STRUCTURAL BEST MANAGEMENT PRACTICES - "See BMP (Best Management Practice)."
+Structural Best Management Practices - See BMP (Best Management Practices).

-SUBDIVISION - The division or redivision of a lot, tract, or parcel of land as defined in The Pennsylvania Municipalities Planning Code, Act of July 31, 1968, P.L.
+Subdivision - The division or re-division of a lot, tract, or parcel of land as defined in The Pennsylvania Municipalities Planning Code, Act of July 31, 1968, P.L.
 805, No. 247 (as amended).

-SUBDIVISION AND LAND DEVELOPMENT ORDINANCE - The Subdivision and Land Development Ordinance of New Garden Township, Chester County, PA, as amended.
+Subdivision and Land Development Ordinance (SALDO) - Subdivision and Land Development ordinance of East Caln Township, Chester County, PA, as amended.

-SWALE - An artificial or natural waterway or low-lying stretch of land that gathers and conveys stormwater or runoff and is generally vegetated for soil stabilization, stormwater pollutant removal, and infiltration.
+Swale - An artificial or natural waterway or low-lying stretch of land that gathers and conveys stormwater or runoff, and is generally vegetated for soil stabilization, stormwater pollutant removal, and infiltration.